Tertiary Scholarship Program

 • be enrolled, or intending to enrol, at a tertiary institution;

-• currently be in out-of-home care, or have previously been in out-of-home care;
+• currently be in out-of-home care, or have previously been in out-of-home care (examples include foster care, kinship care and residential care);

 • be aged 27 or under;